 Get as many fresh fruits, vegetables, and whole grains into your diet as possible and make them the central part of your overall diet.
 Include lean sources of protein such as poultry, fish, tofu, and beans.
 Eat balanced meals, and do not overeat.
 Stop eating before you become full and give yourself a chance to digest your food—snack on whole foods such as fruit, vegetables, and nuts.
 Avoid highly processed foods that contain artificial sweeteners or colors, hidden sugars, or excessive fat, according to Dietary Guidelines for Americans, 2015-2020.

 Nutritious foods will supply your body with what it needs to work correctly and help keep you well.
 Humans must eat to live, and choosing the healthiest foods will improve your health and help you maintain your fitness level.
 Diet should supply you with energy to be physically active and also provide the nutrients your body needs.
-Eat a variety of healthy foods, including fruits, vegetables, whole grains, lean poultry, meat and fish, and low-fat milk and cheese, and restrict your intake of fast food, sweets, and soda.
+Eat a variety of healthy foods, including fruits, vegetables, whole grains, lean poultry, meat and fish, and low-fat milk and cheese, and restrict your fast food, sweets, and soda intake.

 Kick Bad Habits